strizhechenko/uuid05/README.md

 In E2E/UI-testing.
 It's slow, and sometimes you need to check a data created by tests _after_ run.

-Or, more generally, in staging environments where you aren't sure that your _testing_ system will delete data after runs, but _tested_ system is aware of such a data and deletes it after some time.
+Or, more generally, in staging environments where you aren't sure that your _testing_ system will delete data after runs, but the _tested_ system is aware of such a data and deletes it after some time.
 There's also be multiple testing systems instances running simultaneously, and you don't want them to affect each other.

 You also may want identifiers to be more or less rememberable for at least 10-15 seconds while you switching tabs.